The Amino Acid Of Tranquility – Powerful Benefits to the Body and Mind

 By boosting better sleep patterns, l-tryptophan may help nip other issues in the bud, such as sleep disorders, immune issues, and fibromyalgia.

-L-TRYPTOPHAN COULD BOOST COGNITIVE FUNCTION
+BOOST COGNITIVE FUNCTION

 Taken all together, one can see a major trend in l-tryptophan benefits: the amino acid may be a neuroprotector.
 It helps improve the nervous system, neuron health, brain function, and nerve health all over the body in its many different forms.